Shivam8286/Configuring-Network-Connectivity-Center-as-a-Transit-Hub-on-gcp/README.md

     - Peer IP: `169.254.1.5`

 *Repeat the above steps for `vpc-transit` ↔ `vpc-b` using the appropriate gateways, routers, regions, and BGP IPs.*

+🔹 Why we need BGP for Dynamic Routing

+BGP (Border Gateway Protocol) lets your network and Google’s network exchange routes automatically.
+If a VPN tunnel or connection fails → BGP immediately updates the routes and shifts traffic to the healthy path.
+Without BGP, you’d need to update routes manually (slow, risky, and no auto-recovery).
+👉 Think of BGP as the live flight schedule system — it updates instantly if a runway (route) is closed, so flights (traffic) are redirected without delay

 ---